vangav/vos_backend/README.md

 Vangav Backend is an open source (license-free) backend. vos (in vos_backend) stands for (vangav open source).

 **As a REST service generator.** Vangav Backend can be used to generate REST services.
 When using Vangav Backend, one doesn't start by writing code.
 Instead the service's entry points (controllers) and databse tables/queries are defined in minimal json files and Vangav Backend's generators takes care of adding the majority of the code a service needs, while maintaining the highest performance and design quality we know how to do.
+Generated REST service also include Vangav Backend as a commons lib.

 **As a commons lib.** Vangav Backend's can also be used as a commons library, so to utilize it built-in utilities (listed below) for any project.